JumpingKeyCaps/UIWaveDeformation/README.md

 - Performance constraints on low-end devices with multiple simultaneous waves.
 - Snapshot capture latency depending on UI complexity.
-- No GPU/OpenGL acceleration yet for deformation calculations.
 - Potential to add extra optical effects (blur, reflection, refraction).
 - Adaptation for multi-screen and orientation changes.